Professor Human Factors

 Director Centre for Human Factors and Sociotechnical Systems

 Professor Paul Salmon holds a chair in Human Factors and is creator and director of the Centre for Human Factors and Sociotechnical Systems at the University of the Sunshine Coast.
-He currently holds a prestigious Australian Research Council Future Fellowship and has over 16 years experience in applied Human Factors research in a number of areas, including defence, transportation, workplace safety, sports and outdoor recreation, and disaster management.
+He currently holds an Australian Research Council Future Fellowship and has over 18 years experience in applied Human Factors research in a number of areas, including defence, transportation, workplace safety, sport and outdoor recreation, cyber security and disaster management.

 Selected recent publications (see publications page for full list)